scholarslab/CodeLab/Week03/lesson.md

 `pig_latin` is the name of the function we're defining.

 `(word)` indicates the arguments that we're expecting to be passed in.
 Here, it's a single one named "word".
+Arguments and parameters mean essentially the same thing, with slightly different connotations.

 `word` can then be used within the function definition like a normal variable.
 We can tell Python that we're expecting multiple arguments by separating them with comas: